rbowsley/lamplighthelp/source/16-6-0_System_Administration_-_Lists.markdown

 - Click 'enter' on the keyboard to save.
 - Continue this process until all the options you need have been added.

-**To delete an item:**
+**To Delete an Item:**

+- Find the item you would like to delete in the list.
-- drag it to the grey 'Drag here to delete' box at the bottom.
+- Drag it to the grey 'Drag here to delete' box at the bottom.
+- Drop it on top of the box.

+##### Tags
+System admin

 ###### core module